SegQuant: A Semantics-Aware and Generalizable Quantization Framework for Diffusion Models: SegQuant Framework

 \subsubsection{Polarity Asymmetric}

 Modern Transformer-based diffusion models, such as DiT~\cite{dit2023}, Stable Diffusion 3~\cite{esser2024scalingrectifiedflowtransformers}, and FLUX.1~\cite{flux2024}, commonly employ polarity-asymmetric activations like \texttt{SiLU} and \texttt{GELU}.
-Unlike \texttt{ReLU}, which suppresses negative values entirely, these functions retain a dense distribution of small-magnitude negative responses that are critical for preserving fine-grained semantic structure.
-The output distribution of \texttt{SiLU} and \texttt{GELU} is highly skewed, with wide-ranging positive values and tightly clustered negative values (see Figure~\ref{fig:activation_curves}).
-This imbalance poses a significant challenge for low-bit quantization, where limited bin resolution may lead to excessive compression of the negative range.
+Unlike \texttt{ReLU}, which suppresses negative values, these functions retain dense low-magnitude negatives critical for fine-grained semantics.
+Their output is highly skewed, featuring broad positive values and narrow negative ranges (Figure~\ref{fig:activation_curves}), which poses challenges for low-bit quantization where limited bins over-compress negatives.

+Existing methods~\cite{ptq4vit2023, tsptq2024, adalog2024, ahcptq2025} that address polarity asymmetry are primarily tailored for ViT or SAM models dominated by \texttt{Softmax} and \texttt{GELU}.
+They often redefine bit layouts, scaling bases, or logarithmic quantizers, which require hardware-specific kernels and extensive grid search.
+Such customized representations disrupt fused kernel scheduling and are incompatible with high-throughput GPU infrastructures, particularly Tensor Cores that rely on fixed-width PTX (Parallel Thread Execution) and CUDA's epilogue fusion mechanism.

+In contrast, DualScale is the first polarity-aware post-training quantization scheme designed for diffusion models.
+It preserves the native GPU computation path by maintaining standard bit width and fully leveraging Tensor Core parallelism and CUDA epilogue fusion.
+This allows asymmetric quantization without altering data representation or breaking GEMM execution, ensuring high efficiency and scalability across modern GPU architectures.

-To quantify this asymmetry, we analyzed activation outputs channel-wise across several representative layers from SD3.5-ControlNet using the COCO dataset (averaged over 30 timesteps).
+We also analyzed activation outputs channel-wise across several representative layers from SD3.5-ControlNet using the COCO dataset (averaged over 30 timesteps).
 As shown in Table~\ref{tab:activation_stats}, a large proportion of channels consistently exhibit negative values.
 For instance, over 60\%-70\% of channels in certain AdaNorm and FFN layers remain predominantly negative during inference.
 However, conventional PTQ methods typically apply a single global scale (either symmetric or asymmetric) across the entire activation range.
-Due to the large spread of positive values, compression of the narrower negative range ($[-0.3, 0]$) is often too aggressive.
-Even with asymmetric quantization, which shifts the zero-point, the uniform distribution of bins leads to poor resolution for negative values.
-Figure~\ref{fig:quant_effect} shows that modifying only the negative activations causes subtle but perceptible detail loss, particularly in texture and background consistency.
-This indicates that negative activations are not residual noise but semantically meaningful components.
-Although overall quality remains largely intact, this underscores preserving small negative values for high-fidelity generation.
+Due to the large spread of positive values, compression of the narrower negative range (e.g., $[-0.3, 0]$) can become relatively stronger.
+For instance, in some activation layers, positive values may reach up to $3.5$, whereas negatives rarely exceed $-0.26$.